-A delicious and nutritious weeknight meal, this One Pot Pumpkin Tomato Pasta is smothered in a creamy tomato sauce made with pumpkin puree.
+A delicious and nutritious weeknight meal, this vegetarian One Pot Pumpkin Tomato Pasta is smothered in a creamy tomato sauce made with pumpkin puree, and finished with white beans and spinach.
+It makes enough for the whole family and tastes great as leftovers for lunch the next day.

 Pumpkin tomato sauce?!
 Oh yes, it’s a thing.
 And a damn good thing at that!
 I first discovered this sauce when I was living with my mom in between college and grad school.
 She picked some up at the store, served it over ravioli, and in an instant, I was hooked.